The international consequences of the US's domestic shift towards restricting abortion rights

 Alongside an analysis of the global influence of US policy, it is important to acknowledge that its approach towards abortion speaks to a growing trend seen around the world.
-The restriction of women’s reproductive rights as an international policy is a creeping phenomenon attached to the rise and power of right-wing populist and conservative governments.
+The restriction of reproductive rights as an international policy is a creeping phenomenon attached to the rise and power of right-wing populist and conservative governments.
 From Poland to Hungary, Brazil and Italy, we see heads of states embody a ‘strongman’- mentality, promoting ‘traditional’ family values and gender roles, openly rejecting feminism and reversing policies aimed at increasing gender equality.
-Indeed, while especially in Europe the right-wing parties struggle to find a common position on many issues such as the climate crisis and fiscal policies, all of them are united in their stand to restrict women’s (reproductive) rights.
+Indeed, while especially in Europe the right-wing parties struggle to find a common position on many issues such as the climate crisis and fiscal policies, all of them are united in their stand to restrict women’s and reproductive rights.
 It becomes more and more obvious how the rise of global populism is manifesting itself in patriarchal and misogynist policies – on the national and the international level.

 The Case of the US

 When reflecting upon the global impact of the US’s position on reproductive rights, one needs to go back to 1984, when US President Ronald Reagan introduced the ‘Mexico City Policy’, also known as the ‘Global Gag Rule’.
 This policy blocks US funding for NGOs which ‘provide abortion counselling or referrals, advocate to decriminalise abortion, or expand abortion services’ – even if the NGO is implementing these activities with their own funds.
 If an organisation wants any piece of US funds, they must abide by the Global Gag Rule, which only allows NGO’s to give advice, a referral, or ultimately perform an abortion if the pregnancy causes a severe risk for the mother’s life or if the pregnancy was a result of incest or rape.
 This policy has since been revoked by every Democratic President and re-instated by every Republican President.